ELKIES-VRC/ParameterMultiplier/README.md

 * If you hear that your avatar looks strange to others, select Action Menu - Expressions - PM - ManualSync.
 Resynchronize all parameters.

 ### Limitations (Known Issues)
-1. Resetting an avatar would cause the OSC server to die as all avatar-related saves inside the VRChat cache folder would be lost
-2. Parameters are not automatically synchronized for people who come in after you've joined world instance
-3. Parameters not syncing perfectly for everyone for unknown reasons in a crowded environment
-4. The project is intended to target parameters that do not require real-time synchronization (e.g., closet).
+1. The project is intended to target parameters that do not require real-time synchronization (e.g., closet).
 Please use Sync options for parameters that require real-time synchronization (e.g., facial tracking).

 ## License